morganel/self-driving-cars/behavioral-cloning/README.md

 - Add image rotation
 - Convert image to YUV space

+### Running the simulation:
+I updated the drive.py file to make the necessary image transformations to the input image before feeding it to the model: crop top and bottom of image and resize it to 200x64x3.

 ### Observations:
 More zigzags at higher speeds
 Track 2: increased throttle to make the car go up the hill